 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-NC FarmLink: Sign up for a free account and create your own profile that describes your ideal farm.
+NC FarmLink might be your first stop so you can sign up for a free account and create your own profile that describes your ideal farm.
+Note there are lots of options so only click on items match your farm criteria.
+Our farm opportunities influde farms that are for sale and for lease, as well as farms offering internships, apprenticeships, employment, and business partnerships.
 Be sure to select only the counties you would seriously consider.

 Online GIS Aerial photography: Visit the online Geographic Information System (GIS) resources in the counties you are exploring.
 From the ‘online mapping’ you can access the most recent aerial photography to reveal open ag lands and their current owners.
 If a drive by visit reveals the land is idle, consider contacting the owner of record.
 We strongly advise that you do not trespass on private property without owners permission.

 These two handy resources can be printed out to help evaluate available options for your future farm.
 Soil productivity and water availability are very important.
 Infrastructure such as barns, greenhouses, farmhouse, storage facilities, post harvest prep areas, walk in coolers. buried irrigation or livestock water pipe, and fencing are also important considerations.
 Since water management on farmland is important, consider walking the land after a rainfall to see how topography and soil type affect how water drains from different areas on the farm.